SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md

   and configure SysKit Point in the Azure environment.
 ---

+{% hint style="success" %}
+Before continuing, make sure to [create and configure an Azure Virtual Machine](create-azure-vm.md) where SysKit Point will be installed.
+{% endhint %}

 SysKit Point requires an **Azure SQL database** for storing data collected from Office 365.
 In this article, you can find recommendations to follow when creating this resource.

 ## Resource Requirements per Subscription Plan